 There is space to either side of the outdoor galley for additional lounge chairs.
 This arrangement allows for the most efficient use of space in the flying bridge and the entire area is shaded with a sizable carbon fiber hardtop, the center of which is fabric that retracts to allow the sun to shine through, when desired.

 Teak decking runs the entire length of the flying bridge including the raised helm platform.
 Notice the clear hatch over the companionway which allows viewing of the port quarter from the helm, even in the closed position.
 The hardtop supports are elongated to allow for strength while minimizing the impact on visibility.
+Both the hardtop and it supports are black so as not to distract the eye.

 The carbon fiber top has courtesy lighting that cycles through colors for day and night operation.
 The center retractable fabric section is controlled by a switch at the helm.